NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 The block gas limit to use in Hardhat Network's blockchain.
 Default value: `30_000_000`

-#### `minGasPrice`

-The minimum gas price accepted by the Hardhat Network.
-Transactions with a lower gas price are accepted but not mined.
-Default value: `0`

 #### `hardfork`

 This setting changes how Hardhat Network works, to mimic Ethereum's mainnet at a given hardfork.
 It must be one of `"byzantium"`, `"constantinople"`, `"petersburg"`, `"istanbul"`, `"muirGlacier"`, `"berlin"` and `"london"`.
 Default value: `"london"`